Grenosaurus/Chatbot/README.md

 </center>

 SentenceTransformers is used for creating a vector of the document's split text by using text embedding (deep learning method).
-The model used in this project can be found in HuggingFace (https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) and requires PyTorch for use.
+The model used in this project can be installed from the HuggingFace (https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) and it requires PyTorch.
 Vectored text is then saved and stored in the local system with the help of FAISS as the library can search in a set of vectors of any size (without limitation).
 Saved data can be found in the following directory:

 ```
 \vectorstores\db_faiss
 ```

 which the training model will create in the first execution (execution of the program in the Execution section).
+Re-execution does not 'rm' the existing folder instead overite it with the new vectorized data.

 ### Requirements for Chatbot & UI

-The user interface (UI) is created with the Chainlit module which is specified for building an interaction interface for Chat GPT-like applications (https://docs.chainlit.io/get-started/overview).
-In the interface user prompt is created and passed into chain type functionality of Question-Answering (QA) retrieval object provided by Langchain with the used LLM and stored embedded data:
+The user interface (UI) is created with the Streamlit module which is specified for building an interaction interface for Chat GPT-like applications (https://streamlit.io/) similar to Chainlit (https://chainlit.io/).
+Primary module used for processing the documents and for UI and LLM interaction we use LangChain (https://www.langchain.com/).
+In the UI we create the user prompt from the query and pass it into the chain type functionality of Question-Answering (QA) retrieval object provided by Langchain with the quantized LLaMA 2 and stored embedded data:

 <center>